-The broad objectives of this Policy are to:
+The broad objectives are to:

-- Establish uniform country-wide standards and procedures for the planning and implementation of CSR activities in India in line with Deutsche Bank Group's global requirements and also the Act so as to protect the Bank's reputation and prevent the breach of legal and/or regulatory requirements. - Ensure that all CSR activities are conducted in a transparent and efficient manner in compliance with local government regulations, Deutsche Bank's Group Communications & Corporate Responsibility strategy.
+- Establish uniform country-wide standards and procedures for the planning and implementation of CSR activities in India in line with Deutsche Bank Group's global requirements to protect the Bank's reputation and prevent the breach of legal and/or regulatory requirements. - Ensure that all CSR activities are conducted in a transparent and efficient manner in compliance with local government regulations, Deutsche Bank's Group Communications & Corporate Responsibility strategy, the Principles for Corporate Citizenship - Deutsche Bank Group, and any other relevant policies.